-We have a long history of successfully representing both patent holders and patent challengers in proceedings before the US Patent & Trademark Office (USPTO), including before the Patent Trial and Appeal Board (PTAB).
+We have a long history of successfully representing both patent holders and patent challengers in proceedings before the US Patent & Trademark Office (USPTO), specifically before the Patent Trial and Appeal Board (PTAB) in cases covering medical devices, consumer electronics, computer technology, chemicals, and pharmaceuticals.
 Our experience includes doing so in parallel with ongoing litigation in the federal courts and at the International Trade Commission (ITC).

 We are therefore well-positioned to represent clients in all facets of these trial proceedings, including IPRs, post-grant review (PGR) and the transitional program for covered business method patents (CBM).
-We are actively representing clients in pending IPR and CBM proceedings, know the rules and practices before the PTAB and have been on the cutting edge of the evolving law related to such proceedings, including filing one of the first and only motions that the PTAB granted for obtaining “additional discovery” in an IPR.
+We are actively representing clients in pending IPR and CBM proceedings, know the rules and practices before the PTAB and have been on the cutting edge of the evolving law related to such proceedings.
+Where any proceeding has resulted in an appeal to the Federal Circuit, Mayer Brown has handled the appeal.

 Mayer Brown’s IP litigators have the breadth and depth of experience to assist clients in protecting their business processes and patents, including before the PTAB.
 Our team includes leaders in the patent bar, as well as several former patent examiners and lawyers with technical backgrounds and advanced scientific degrees.
 Our lawyers are frequent speakers on post-grant procedures and strategy and have served on panels with PTAB judges and other USPTO officials.
-Additionally, we have developed the “Post-Grant Intellect Series,” a collection of webinars and legal updates that keep clients abreast of new developments and provide timely analysis of changes in the regulatory landscape from a patent litigation perspective.
+A number of our lawyers have argued final oral hearings before the PTAB, which includes a diverse group of partners and associates and men and women.

 - We are involved in more than 20 IPR and CBM matters.